NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Atacama Large Millimeter/submillimeter Array (ALMA) Series: The Atacama Large Millimeter/submillimeter Array (ALMA), an international astronomy facility, is a partnership of Europe, North America and East Asia in cooperation with the Republic of Chile.
 ALMA is funded in Europe by the European Organization for Astronomical Research in the Southern Hemisphere (ESO), in North America by the U.S. National Science Foundation (NSF) in cooperation with the National Research Council of Canada (NRC) and the National Science Council of Taiwan (NSC) and in East Asia by the National Institutes of Natural Sciences (NINS) of Japan in cooperation with the Academia Sinica (AS) in Taiwan.
 ALMA construction and operations are led on behalf of Europe by ESO, on behalf of North America by the National Radio Astronomy Observatory (NRAO), which is managed by Associated Universities, Inc. (AUI) and on behalf of East Asia by the National Astronomical Observatory of Japan (NAOJ).
 The Joint ALMA Observatory (JAO) provides the unified leadership and management of the construction, commissioning and operation of ALMA.
 ALMA is located in the Atacama desert of northern Chile, the driest place on the planet and one of the world's best sites for observational astronomy.
 At an elevation of 16,500 feet above sea level, the ALMA telescope is the highest observatory on Earth.
 Ground-breaking for ALMA was in 2003.
 When it is completed, it will include at least 66 radio telescopes that can be moved to span 10 miles of desert, creating nearly 71,000 square feet of radio light collecting area.

 This series includes notes, correspondence, reports, meeting proceedings and minutes, personal journal records, and other materials related to the design, development, and construction of ALMA.
-Material is dated 1982-2005.
+Material is dated 1982-2013.
 Vanden Bout's original folder titles have been retained.
 Size: 5.0 linear feet.
 Click here for a listing of folders, or use the NRAO Archives online catalog to search for specific items or across multiple series/collections.
-Related materials: See also ALMA materials in the Records of the National Radio Astronomy Observatory and the Papers of Mark A. Gordon.
+Related materials: See also ALMA materials in the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of Mark A. Gordon, the Biweekly/Monthly Calendar of the ALMA Project at NRAO, and the ALMA Memo Series.
 Researchers should note that material relevant to the ALMA is included with materials on the MMA and vice versa, both in these papers and in other collections.